fsaudm/Nvidia-nims/Readme.md

 # LLMs and other DL models with NIMs

-This is a first look into Nvidia's NIMs, and how "easy" it becomes to run big deep learning models, including Reasoning: LLMs and the newly released Llama 3.1, Vision, Speech, among others.
+This is a first look into Nvidia's NIMs, and how "easy" it becomes to run big deep learning models, including text-to-text: LLMs and the newly released Llama 3.1, Vision, Speech, among others.

 <br>